ocaml/ocaml/stdlib/CONTRIBUTING.md

-Obviously, proposals made to evolve the standard library will be evaluated with very high standards, similar to those applied to the evolution of the surface langage, and much higher than those for internal compiler changes (optimizations, etc).
+Obviously, proposals made to evolve the standard library will be evaluated with very high standards, similar to those applied to the evolution of the surface language, and much higher than those for internal compiler changes (optimizations, etc).

 A key property of the standard library is its stability.
 Backward